AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 :math:`h_e = \frac{\ {\bar v_{diff}}^2}{2g}`

-11. Is it reasonable to neglect the upflow velocity in the sed tank when calculating this head loss?
+**11. Is it reasonable** to neglect the upflow velocity in the sed tank when calculating this head loss?

 .. code:: python